Transport · Airports · JHG

 The Water-Splashing Festival in mid-April (the Dai New Year) is Xishuangbanna's most commercially significant period: the three-day celebration involves ceremonial water throwing (symbolising washing away the old year), traditional Dai dance performances, and boat races on the Mekong.
 Flights and accommodation book out weeks in advance for this festival; prices rise substantially.

-No Priority Pass lounge at JHG currently, though a CIP Lounge with Priority Pass eligibility was noted (verify before travel).
+A CIP Lounge at JHG accepts Priority Pass (verify before travel).
 Wi-Fi requires standard registration.
 Chinese internet restrictions apply.
-Immigration for domestic arrivals is standard; international routes are primarily charter or short-haul Asian connections.
+Immigration for domestic arrivals is standard; international routes are primarily charter or short-haul Asian connections to Thailand, Laos, Vietnam, and similar destinations that reflect the ASEAN connectivity of the Xishuangbanna region.

 Terminals